aspose-barcode/Aspose.BarCode-Documentation/net/getting-started/product-overview/_index.md

 BarcodeGenerator generator = new BarcodeGenerator(EncodeTypes.Code128, "1234567");
 generator.Parameters.Barcode.XDimension.Millimeters = 1f;

-// save the image to your system and set its image format to Jpeg generator.Save(dir + "output.png", BarCodeImageFormat.PNG);
+// save the image to your system and set its image format to PNG generator.Save(dir + "output.png", BarCodeImageFormat.PNG);
 {{< /highlight >}}

 #### **Recognize Barcodes from a File**
 {{< highlight csharp>}}
-// Read file from directory with DecodeType.EAN13 using (BarCodeReader reader = new BarCodeReader(dataDir + "Scan.зтп", DecodeType.EAN13))
+// Read file from directory with DecodeType.EAN13 using (BarCodeReader reader = new BarCodeReader(dataDir + "Scan.png", DecodeType.EAN13))
 {
     foreach (BarCodeResult result in reader.ReadBarCodes())
     {